Can Too Much Vitamin C Cause A Rash? | Clear Skin Facts

 Key Takeaways: Can Too Much Vitamin C Cause A Rash?

-➤ Consult a doctor if rash develops after intake.
+Consult a doctor if rash develops after a supplement or skincare product.

 Frequently Asked Questions